dataeducator/student_academic_success/README.md

 - enrolled
 - graduate

 The data was preprocessed to address missing values and anomalies.
-I am going to use a minimum of 4 machine-learning algorithms to classify this data and will also use exploration to determine the following guiding questions:
+I am going to use a minimum of 4 machine learning algorithms to classify this data and will also use exploration to determine the following guiding quesions:

-- How does marital status influence the likelihood of students graduating on time?
+- How does marital status influece the likelihoon of students graduating on time?
 - Does the timely payment of tuition fees have any impact on the graduation status of students?
-- Is there a relationship between the parents' qualifications and the graduation status of students?
+- Is there are relationship between the parents' qualifications and the graduation status of students?
 In order to determine answers to my guiding questions, first I needed to import relevant libraries and packages.

 * <code>pandas</code>: a data analysis and manipulation library which allows for flexible reading, writing, and reshaping of data
-* <code>numpy</code>: a key library that brings the computational power of languages like C to Python
+* <code>numpy</code>: a key library that brings the computationaly power of languages like C to Python
 * <code>matplotlib</code>: a comprehensive visualization library
 * <code>seaborn</code>: a data visualization library based on matplotlib
 * <code>statsmodels</code>: a library used to understand statistical relationships between variables, often used in the field of economics.
-* <code>sklearn</code>: a machine learning library for data processing and modeling.
+* <code>sklearn</code>: a machine learning libary for data processing and modeling.

 ## Obtain